cyberabi/wwce/README.md

 2) Understanding of end game
 3) Better position evaluation (currently avoids check and min-maxes the point value of pieces remaining on the board)

+Known bugs:
+1) Stalemate detection is broken; it declares stalemate when the king could not move wothout placing itself in check.

 Don't code like this.
 MIT License.
 Have fun!

 Chris Burke